How 13 lost girls inspired a revolutionary change in how we can protect your kids

 As a cop, I felt helpless.
 How was it that we had a near-endless database of adults that we could leverage to identify victims and criminals, yet nothing existed for identifying children?
 That thought haunted me the rest of my career, and on the day I retired from active duty, solving this problem became my life's focus.

-The best cure is prevention, and the second best is preparation.
+The best cure is prevention, and the second best is being prepared for a missing person event.

 Parents will attend a lecture on protecting their children and leave with a fingerprinting kit that ends up unused in the back of the family's junk drawer.